Cook, Simon (Dr)

 My current research interests are:

-- A meta-analysis of the colonization of the Krakatau Islands over 100 years
+- A meta-analysis of the colonisation of the Krakatau Islands over 100 years

 - The effectiveness of habitat restoration in the semi-arid zone for vertebrates and invertebrates